Plum Blossoms | 梅の花

 As Maizuru Park is very accessible, expect it to be busy on the weekends with people strolling around the trees taking in the sweet scent.

-In additional to plum trees, there are a variety of other seasonal flowers within the park, like cherry blossoms and wisteria.
+In addition to plum trees, there are a variety of other seasonal flowers within the park, like cherry blossoms and wisteria.
 If you are interested in knowing when these bloom, check out this guide!

 Dazaifu Tenmangu Shrine (太宰府天満宮)